garysweaver/undeletable/README.md

 # Undeletable

-The `undeletable` class method disables the ability to `delete`/`destroy`.
-The `undeletable!` class method is similar, but raises an error when those are attempted.
-Can support destroy callbacks if raise not enabled.
-Supports Rails 4 and it's new `destroy!` method.
+`undeletable` on the model class disables the ability to `delete`/`destroy` on instance, model class, and via relation, using the default ActiveRecord version of those, and supports destroy callbacks if raise not enabled. `undeletable!` on the model class will raise an error when those are attempted. `destroy!` in Rails 4 is supported.

-You can still override via prefixing the method name with `force_`, e.g. `force_destroy`/`force_delete`/`force_delete_all`.

-This gem is tested against ActiveRecord 3.1.x, 3.2.x, and 4.0.x.
+Tested with ActiveRecord 3.1.x, 3.2.x, and 4.0.x via travis and appraisal.

-Undeletable was originally based on [Paranoia][paranoia] (by Ryan Bigg and others), but very heavily modified.
+Code originally based on [Paranoia][paranoia] (by Ryan Bigg and others), but extremely modified to the point it really shares little in common now.

 ## Installation & Usage